kalinchernev/kalinchernev.github.io/content/post/learn-gatsbyjs.md

 ### Last words

 As my closing thoughts in the article I will be honest with you.
-There are already alternatives with a similar setup as Gatsby.js - such as [this](https://github.com/clintonwoo/hackernews-react-graphql/tree/master/src).
-Also, you can't be wrong if you follow the [Apollo Team](http://dev.apollodata.com/) and the tooling they build.
-As I've mentioned before - the JavaScript community changes/adapts fast.
+There are similar stack setups as Gatsby.js - such as [this](https://github.com/clintonwoo/hackernews-react-graphql/tree/master/src).
+They are, however, harder to start with and they require more knowledge about the separate elements of the stack.

 I hope that you've managed to find some interesting ideas to experiment with in your next project.
 I believe that Gatsby.js serves very well for building landing pages, blogs and sites which can be static.